String Diagrams with Factorized Densities: Joint distributions and densities for string diagrams

-\end{definition} As implied by the hom-set notation above, joint Markov kernels form a category of nondeterministic processes.
-Since the residuals of joint distributions only contribute to downstream processes through their local outputs, this will be a Markov category. \begin{theorem}[Joint Markov kernels form a Markov category] Given a strict Markov category $\M$, $\Joint{\M}$ is a strict Markov category having $Ob(\Joint{\M}) = Ob(\C)$ and joint Markov kernels as morphisms. \end{theorem} \begin{proof} $\Joint{\M}$ must admit the typical requirements of a category as well as deterministic, copy-delete symmetric monoidal structure.
-We can demonstrate the necessary deterministic structure by exhibiting joint kernels for any noiseless causal mechanism
+\end{definition} As implied by the hom-set notation above, joint Markov kernels will form a category of nondeterministic processes.
+Since the residuals of joint distributions only contribute to downstream processes through their local outputs, Theorem~\ref{thm:joint} will show this to be a copy/delete category.

+\begin{theorem}[Joint Markov kernels form a copy/delete category] $\Joint$ is a strict copy/delete category having $Ob(\Joint) = Ob(\Stoch)$ and joint Markov kernels as morphisms. \end{theorem} \begin{proof} $\Joint$ must admit the typical requirements of a category as well as deterministic, copy-delete symmetric monoidal structure.
+We can demonstrate the necessary deterministic structure by exhibiting joint kernels $(I, k): \Para{\Stoch_{det}}(Z, X) \implies ([I, k], \mdel{Z}): \Joint(Z, X)$ for any noiseless causal mechanism.
 Setting $k=\mcopy{X}$ or $k=\mdel{Z}$ yields the necessary copy and delete maps.
 Setting $k=\mswap{Z}{X}$ gives the necessary symmetry of the monoidal product.
-It remains to show that $\Joint{\M}$ has a monoidal product over morphisms and that its hom-sets are closed under composition.
+It remains to show that $\Joint$ has a monoidal product over morphisms and that its hom-sets are closed under composition.

-Given two joint Markov kernels $([M_1, k_1], f_1): \Joint{\M}(Z, X)$ and $([M_2, k_2], f_2): \Joint{\M}(W, Y)$, their monoidal product is formed by pairing their causal mechanisms and noise distributions
+Given two joint Markov kernels $(f_1, [M_1, k_1]): \Joint(Z, X)$ and $(f_2, [M_2, k_2]): \Joint(W, Y)$, their monoidal product is formed by pairing their causal mechanisms and noise distributions

-Composing two joint Markov kernels $([M_1, k_1], f_1): \Joint{\M}(Z, X)$ and $([M_2, k_2], f_2): \Joint{\M}(X, Y)$ along their intermediate object involves composing their parametric maps and taking a conditional product of their stochastic kernels to form the composite joint distribution \end{proof} Of course, given a joint Markov kernel that explicitly separates a causal mechanism from the noise making it nondeterministic or uncertain, simply integrating over the noise and taking the pushforward measure will recover an ordinary Markov kernel. \begin{corollary}[Joint Markov kernels yield Markov kernels] Given a strict Markov category $\M$, there exists an identity-on-objects faithful functor $F: \Joint{\M} \rightarrow \M$ which acts on morphisms $F(([M, k], f)): \Joint{\M}(Z, X) \rightarrow \M(Z, X)$ via Equation~\ref{eq:jointMarkov} $F(([M, k], f)) = \llbracket ([M, k], f) \rrbracket$. \end{corollary}
+Composing two joint Markov kernels $(f_1, [M_1, k_1]): \Joint(Z, X)$ and $(f_2, [M_2, k_2]): \Joint(X, Y)$ along their intermediate object involves composing their parametric maps and taking a conditional product of their stochastic kernels to form the composite joint distribution